JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

     julia> typeof(1)
     Int64

+The type `Int` is an alias for the system-native integer type:

+    # 32-bit system:
+    julia> Int
+    Int32

+    # 64-bit system:
+    julia> Int
+    Int64

+Similarly, `Uint` is an alias for the system-native unsigned integer type:

+    # 32-bit system:
+    julia> Uint
+    Uint32

+    # 64-bit system:
+    julia> Uint
+    Uint64

-Larger integer literals which cannot be represented using only 32 bits but can be represented in 64 bits always create 64-bit integers, regardless of the system type:
+Larger integer literals that cannot be represented using only 32 bits but can be represented in 64 bits always create 64-bit integers, regardless of the system type:

     # 32-bit or 64-bit system:
     julia> typeof(3000000000)